A meeting will decide Brexit's fate — and U.K. won't be at the table

 At this late stage, with the 11th hour having passed weeks ago, there are no pain-free options left in the process.

-Even if Britain is granted a delay this week, that route is rife with dizzying twists and contradictions.
-The great unresolved question among member states is how long any extension should be.
+Even if Britain is granted a delay this week, even that route is rife with dizzying twists and contradictions.

 Pro-Europe supporters will hope a long postponement will raise the chances of a second referendum or even canceling Brexit altogether.